Cake Batter Sugar Cookies

 - Roll dough in teaspoon size balls.
 Make sure that the balls are tall, rather than wide.
 The taller the cookie dough ball, the thicker the cookie will be.
 Roll the dough balls into the reserved sprinkles and bake for 9-10 minutes.
 Watch them closely at the 9 minute mark to assure they do not brown.

 - Allow cookies to cool for 2 minutes on the cookie sheets before transferring to a cookie rack to cool completely.
-Enjoy!
+Cookies remain fresh up to 1 week covered at room temperature.

 Cake Batter Cinnamon Rolls (without cake mix)